 Did you know that there are seven universal facial expressions and even more micro expressions?

 During his travels in New Guinea, Dr. Ekman encountered familiar facial expressions in an isolated culture that never had seen strangers before and was sealed off from outside influences.
 This sparked his interest so much that he further investigated expressions and eventually published his work on seven universal facial expressions.
 According to his research, anger, disgust, fear, surprise, happiness, sadness, and contempt are all shown with distinct facial expressions – no matter where in the world you are.
 These emotions are believed to be innate rather than learned through social interaction.
 Moreover, next to these “macro expressions”, Dr. Ekman has identified “micro expressions”.
 However, the detection and interpretation of these require constant training as they appear in a fraction of a second and occur often when people try to conceal their true emotions.
 The exact number of distinct emotions as well as the ability and the extent to which humans can detect micro emotions is a field of controversies and continued research.

-Facial coding thus provides an understanding of whether emotional reactions are positive or negative.
-At the Deloitte Neuroscience Institute, we complement these results with additional neuroscientific methods, such as EEG, eye tracking, implicit association testing and galvanic skin response measurement.
-This enables us to visualize both the mental and emotional response of participants.
+With facial coding the Deloitte Neuroscience Institute can detect emotional responses to media and digital content, such as presentations, communications materials or any other digital stimuli.
+We usually complement these results with additional neuroscientific methods, such as EEG, eye tracking, implicit association testing and galvanic skin response measurement, to measure and visualize both, the mental and emotional response of participants.